 We’re not going to lie: Turning bananas into bacon almost seems as unlikely as turning water into wine (still waiting on someone to make that how-to video).
 But we can’t pass up a good food waste hack.
 Plus it’s a meat alternative, and plant-based diets have been shown to be one of the best ways to lessen your environmental impact.

 To walk us through the process is Jamie Koll, the health coach behind Girls Who Eat.
-In a TikTok video that’s garnered more than three million views, she shares exactly how to go about making banana peel bacon.
+In a TikTok video that’s garnered nearly four million views, she shares exactly how to go about making banana peel bacon.

 “I gave up eating red meat over a decade ago, so when I heard banana peels could mimic bacon, I needed to try it,” she says.
 “This is also a great recipe to limit food waste.”